chainguard-dev/edu/content/chainguard/chainguard-images/getting-started-distroless.md

 - **Simplified Dependency Management:** Traditional container images can introduce dependency bloat, making it difficult to track and manage exactly what's included.
 Distroless images keep things clear by only containing what's directly required for the application to function.
 - **Potentially Smaller Image Sizes:** By eliminating extraneous OS components, distroless images can be significantly smaller than their full-blown counterparts.

 Chainguard offers a mix of distroless and development (or builder) images that are minimalist and contain provenance attestations for increased security.
 Since distroless images have fewer tools and don't come with a package manager, some adaptation might be necessary when migrating from traditional base images.
-A typical approach is using Docker multi-stage builds to compose a final distroless image containing the additional artifacts required by the application in order to run successfully.
+A typical approach is using multi stage builds to compose a final distroless image containing the additional artifacts required by the application in order to run successfully.

-## Multi-Stage Builds
+## Multi Stage Builds
-A Docker multi-stage build is a technique for creating slimmer and more efficient Docker images.
+A multi stage build is a technique for creating slimmer and more efficient container images.
 It allows you to define multiple stages within a single Dockerfile.
 Each stage acts like a separate build environment with its own base image and instructions.

-The key benefit of multi-stage builds is that they enable you to separate the build process from the final runtime environment.
+The key benefit of multi stage builds is that they enable you to separate the build process from the final runtime environment.
 This separation helps in reducing the final image size by:

 - **Using different base images**: You can leverage a larger image containing all the build tools in the initial stage and then switch to a smaller, leaner base image for the final stage that only includes the necessary runtime dependencies for your application.
 - **Excluding unnecessary layers**: By separating the build and runtime stages, you can exclude all the temporary files, build tools, and intermediate artifacts from the final image.
 These elements are only required during the build process and not needed when running the application.

-Overall, multi-stage builds promote efficient Docker images by minimizing their size and optimizing their contents for execution.
+Overall, multi stage builds promote efficient container images by minimizing their size and optimizing their contents for execution.

 ### Example 1: Distroless images as runtime for static binaries
 Distroless images are typically designed to work as platforms for running workloads in as minimal an environment as possible.
 In the case of languages that can compile completely static binaries (such as C and Rust), the **static** base image can be used as a runtime.
 You'll still need to get your application compiled in a separate build stage that has the tooling necessary to build it.